 The Hanky Panky isn’t the only cocktail created at the Savoy.
 The White Lady may have also been created here.

 Ok.
 So we know who created the Hanky Panky cocktail.
-We also know that it dates back to the early 20th century.
+We also know that it dates back to the early 20th century prior to Prohibition.
 But we’re not sure of the exact year of its creation.
 Regardless of the year, the trailblazing female bartender was way ahead of her time when she crafted the first Hanky Panky and served it to actor Sir Charles Hawtrey.

 Legend has it that the Hanky Panky got its name when Hawtrey took a sip and exclaimed that Coleman’s sophisticated gin cocktail was the “real hanky panky.”